-Consistent with the mission of the College of Business Administration, the Accounting Department strives to prepare ethical leaders for the accounting profession.
+The Department of Accounting strives to prepare ethical leaders for the accounting profession.
 The accounting curriculum is designed to prepare students for a career in public, corporate and governmental accounting.
 The highly-qualified faculty challenge students intellectually while supporting them through academic and career advising.

-Click here for the LMU Master of Science in Accounting Program.
+Click here for Master of Science in Accounting Program.

 Finance + Computer Information Systems